f1yn/cockpit-ultralight/README.md

 npm run dev
 ```

-> Until live reloads are figured out, you'll need to manually refresh that page after updates
+After changes are made, assuming you followed the link directions, the plugin will refresh the page
+automatically!

 ## Example